Bookmark these fab educational games & apps (many of them are free!), plus online learning resources for kids from preschoolers to older kids for 2025

 Why my kids like it: My son in particular loves this and tends to only play it when he goes on holiday as it can get quite addictive.
 He loves building his worlds using building blocks and resources.
 He is forever building houses and terrains for the family to live in.
 We each have our own room and pet!

 Why this parent likes it: It doesn’t come with instructions, kids need to just figure out what to do by themselves.
 It encourages creativity in building, exploring and problem-solving.
-Much better than those mindless shooting and racing apps that are out there for this age.
 I would recommend being careful allowing kids to use a public server (as other players can create something potentially offensive that younger kids might come across online), but the game can be played solo too. – Andrea

 Free online educational resources for kids